From characteristic functions to multivariate distribution functions and European option prices by the damped COS method: Introduction

-The main idea of the COS method is to truncate the integration range in (\ref{eq:int}) to some finite hypercube and to approximate the density $g$ on the finite truncation range by a classical Fourier-cosine expansion.
-Formulas for the truncation range and the number of terms of the Fourier cosine-series are given in \citet{junike2022precise} and in \citet{junike2023handle} for the one-dimensional case.

-There is a clever trick to approximate the cosine coefficients for $g$ in a very fast and robust way using $\widehat{g}$.
+The main ideas of the COS method are to truncate the integration range in (\ref{eq:int}) to some finite hypercube and to approximate the density $g$ on the finite truncation range by a classical Fourier-cosine series.
+There is a clever trick to approximate the Fourier-cosine coefficients for $g$ in a very fast and robust way using $\widehat{g}$.
 The COS method is particularly fast when the Fourier-cosine coefficients of the function of interest $w$ are given analytically.
-For instance, in multivariate dimensions, the Fourier-cosine coefficients of a CDF can be obtained analytically.
-However, for many rainbow options the Fourier-cosine coefficients are not given in closed form, e.g., in the case of arithmetic basket options. \cite{ruijter2012two} propose in this case to obtain the Fourier coefficients of the function of interest numerically by a discrete cosine transform, but this approach slows the COS method significantly.
+However, in multivariate dimensions this is rarely the case an exception being a CDF.
+For example, the Fourier-cosine coefficients of arithmetic basket options, call-on-minimum and spread options are not given explicitly. \cite{ruijter2012two} propose in these cases to obtain the Fourier-cosine coefficients of the function of interest numerically by a discrete cosine transform, but this approach slows the COS method significantly.
 In this article, we introduce the \emph{damped COS method}, which is able to avoid the expensive application of the discrete cosine transform if the Fourier transform of the function of interest is given in closed form.
-The Fourier transform $\widehat{w}$ is known for many rainbow options, see \citet{hurd2010fourier} and \citet{eberlein2010analysis}.
 The main idea is to damp $w$ by multiplying it by an exponential function in order to make the damped function of interest integrable.
-The idea of introducing a damping factor dates back at least to \cite{carr1999option}.
+The idea of introducing a damping factor dates back at least to \cite{carr1999option} and \citet{lewis2001simple}.
 In multivariate dimensions, damping is also applied by \cite{eberlein2010analysis}, where the optimal damping factor is determined by \cite{bayer2022optimal}.

-In moderate dimensions, the COS method is a fast, robust and straightforward-to-implement alternative to the $d$-dimensional Gil-Pelaez formula, see \cite{shephard1991characteristic,shephard1991numerical} or the multivariate Lewis formula, see \citet{eberlein2010analysis}, in particular if $g$ is smooth and has semi-heavy tails.
-A useful feature of the COS method is the fact that in important cases all parameters necessary to tune the method can be obtained directly given some error tolerance.